Peer Prediction with More Signals than Reports: Other Binary-Report Mechanisms

+\paragraph{Equilibrium characterization and dynamics.} We leave formal derivations of equilibrium characterization and dynamics to \S~\ref{appendix:dg}, because they follow in a similar way to our OA analysis.
+Importantly, while the uninformative equilibria still exist, the penalty term induces a different characterization of finite equilibria: under the same continuous and single-crossing assumptions over the predictive posterior, $\tau^*$ is an equilibrium if and only if $G(\tau^*) = F(\tau^*)$ (where as a reminder, $F(\tau^*) = \Pr[X \leq \tau^*])$.
+Moreover, $\tau^*$ is stable if and only if $G(\tau) - F(\tau)$ is strictly increasing at $\tau^*$.

 The difference between $G$ in the OA case and $G-F$ here is important.
 We saw that $G$ was strictly increasing in natural settings like the Gaussian model.
 In contrast, in similar settings $G - F$ is strictly decreasing at a unique finite equilibrium point.
-While not all settings will behave as nicely as our Gaussian example, under reasonable behavior in the tails we expect existence of a stable nontrivial equilibria, while the uninformative equilibria remain unstable.
-We discuss such generalizations in \S~\ref{appendix:dg}.
+We find under the Gaussian model, in fact, that the same equilibria exist at $(0, \pm \infty)$; but $0$ is stable, while the uninformative equilibria are unstable (see Figures~\ref{fig:gaussian-F-G} and~\ref{fig:gaussian-F-G-difference}).
+Since $\tau=0$ is the only stable equilibrium, it is in fact globally attracting: for any finite starting threshold $\tau(0)$, we have $\lim_{t \to \infty} \tau(t) = 0$.